satori-com/satori-video-sdk-cpp/docs/using_sdk.md

 ### Reading Bot Configuration

 The following implementation of `process_command` is expecting a JSON with string `model_file` key, for example:
+## Deploy a video bot

 ```json
 {"model_file": "mymodel.xml"}
 ```
+The Satori Video Bot API is a static C++ library.
+When you build your video bot, do a full static link, then use Docker to deploy it.

 ```c++
 cbor_item_t *process_command(sv::bot_context &ctx, cbor_item_t *config) {